alexcg1/my-first-jina-app/chapters/all_in_one.md

 * How to query data with `curl` and Jinabox
 * The nitty-gritty behind Jina Flows and Pods

-Now that you have a broad understanding of how things work, you can try out some of more [example tutorials](https://github.com/jina-ai/examples) to build image or video search, or stay tuned for our next set of tutorials that build upon your South Park app.
+Now that you have a broad understanding of how things work, you can try out some of more [example tutorials](https://github.com/jina-ai/examples) to build image or video search, or stay tuned for our next set of tutorials that build upon your Star Trek app.